TOSIT-IO/tdp-lib/docs/developer/cli/index.rst

     deploy            Deploy TDP
     init              Init database / services in tdp vars nodes             List nodes from components DAG
+    playbooks         Generate meta playbooks in order to use tdp-collection without tdp-lib
     run               Run single TDP action
     service-versions  Get the version of deployed services.(If a service has never been deployed, does not show it)